4 Facts About Laser Skin Resurfacing

-As a cosmetic laser tech, you will learn that most non-ablative lasers require a series of treatments for the best results.
-This is one of the trade-offs that comes with a minimal-downtime treatment.
-But once the series of treatments is complete, the results are long-lasting.
+During your training to become a cosmetic laser tech, you will learn that most non-ablative lasers require a series of procedures for the best results.
+This is one of the trade-offs that come with a minimal-downtime treatment.
+But once the series of treatments is complete, the effects are long-lasting.

-Did you know you can become a certified cosmetic laser technician after just 1-2 weeks of training from National Laser Institute?
+Did you know you can become a cosmetic laser technician after just two weeks of cosmetic laser training courses from the National Laser Institute?

 With over a decade of excellence, we provide you with both classroom education and clinical hands-on training for the most comprehensive training experience.

-Our cosmetic laser courses are taught by some of the industry’s leading experts, including cosmetic laser techs, nurses, physicians and skincare specialists with up to 20 years of experience in the field.
+Our comprehensive laser courses are taught by some of the industry’s leading experts, including cosmetic laser techs, nurses, physicians and skin care specialists with up to 20 years of experience in the field.
 During didactic (classroom) education, you will learn from up to 13 different instructors alone!

-In the classroom, you will learn things like laser biophysics and tissue interaction, patient selection, pre-and post-patient care and more!
+In the classroom, you will learn things like laser biophysics and tissue interaction, patient selection, patient care and more!
 This will prepare you for your hands-on training.

-Once you complete your laser training, you will feel confidant and comfortable to perform a variety of laser treatments in any medical setting!
+Once you complete your laser training, you will feel confident and comfortable to perform a variety of laser treatments in any medical setting!